niHonkage/DocsLearning/en/guides/knowledge-base/knowledge-and-documents-maintenance.md

 <!-- ### 9.
 Knowledge Base API Management

-Fusionworks Knowledge Base provides a complete set of standard APIs.
+FusionWorks Knowledge Base provides a complete set of standard APIs.
 Developers can use API calls to perform daily management and maintenance operations such as adding, deleting, modifying, and querying documents and segments in the knowledge base.
 Please refer to the [Knowledge Base API Documentation](maintain-dataset-via-api.md).

 <figure><img src="/en/.gitbook/assets/guides/knowledge-base/image (180).png" alt=""><figcaption><p>Knowledge base API management</p></figcaption></figure> -->